-You may want to bring a fan into the barn to keep air moving through your horse’s stall during the summer.
 If you bring in a fan, make sure it is a fan intended for barn use.
-Standard household fans do not have enclosed motors; if the motor becomes clogged from the dust in the barn, it can burn out and fall through the fan into the shavings below, potentially starting a fire.
+Standard household fans do not have enclosed motors.
+And if the motor becomes clogged from the dust in the barn, it can burn out and fall through the fan and potentially start a fire.

 How much do you know about palomino horses?
 Click here to find out.